-Lumosity is an app that is designed for brain training, founded in 2005 Lumosity is one of the largest games of this type available along with games like Elevate.
-Although Lumosity has encountered legal issues with the Federal Trade Commission after professing to improve the brain to the point it can help prevent dementia in people as they get older.
+Lumosity is an app that is designed for brain training.
+Founded in 2005 Lumosity is one of the largest games of this type available along with games like Elevate.
+But is Lumosity worth downloading?
+We took a quick look at what the app has to offer.

 Lumosity App Review